A multi-parameter expansion for the evolution of asymmetric binaries in astrophysical environments: Solutions of the multi-parameter expansion

 From the \(tt\) and \(rr\) components of Eq.~\eqref{eq:eq01}, we derive two ordinary differential equations for $H$ and $m$:

 Additionally, the energy-momentum covariant derivative at order \((0,1)\) gives:

 Equations~\eqref{eq:01Hm}-\eqref{eq:01pr} alone do not fully determine a solution for the metric and fluid variables.
 For a given density profile $\rho(r)$, which depends on the specific matter distribution, additional equations are required to close the system.
-This is typically provided by an equation of state that relates $p_r, p_t$, and $\rho$.
+This is typically provided by an equation of state that relates $p_r, p_t$, and $\rho$, and that we assume to be barotropic.

 The background metric $g_{\mu\nu}^{(0,0)}+g_{\mu\nu}^{(0,1)}$ allows for the study of the geodesic properties of both massless and massive particles.
 For example, the energy and angular momentum per unit mass, $({\cal E},{\cal L})$, of a massive body on a circular orbit of radius $r_p$ are given by: